SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 As a test suite starts in your favorite language, the following happens:

 1. The client/driver establishes a connection with the selenium-RC server.
-2. Selenium-RC server launches a browser (or reuses an old one) with an URL that injects Selenium-Core's JavaScript into the browser-loaded web page.
+2. Selenium-RC server launches a browser (or reuses an old one) with a URL that injects Selenium-Core's JavaScript into the browser-loaded web page.
 3. The client-driver passes a Selenese command to the server.
 4. The Server interprets the command and then triggers the corresponding JavaScript execution to execute that command within the browser.
 5. Selenium-Core instructs the browser to act on that first instruction, typically opening a page of the AUT.
-6. The browser receives the open request and asks for the website's content to the Selenium-RC server (set as the HTTP proxy for the browser to use).
+6. The browser receives the open request and asks for the website's content from the Selenium-RC server (set as the HTTP proxy for the browser to use).
 7. Selenium-RC server communicates with the Web server asking for the page and once it receives it, it sends the page to the browser masking the origin to look